davedittrich/lim-cli/docs/ctu.rst

 .. note::

-    This example only shows three columns, just to fit the output into the space in this document.
-By default, there are many fields and some are quite long, so generally you will want to add ``--fit-width`` to make the output more readable.
+    This example only shows three columns, simply so as to fit the output into the space in this document.
+By default, there are many more fields and some are quite long, so generally you will want to add ``--fit-width`` to make the output more readable.

     .. image:: images/lim-ctu-list-fit-width.png